-Safety near Heat: the risk from hot items in the kitchen is pretty self-evident, but be aware of the risk of scalding around the tea urn, when manoeuvring hot drinks around the hall, and when meals are being served.
+Safety near Heat: the risk from hot items in the kitchen is pretty self-evident, but, be aware of the risk of scalding around the tea urn, when manoeuvring hot drinks around the hall, and when meals are being served.

 Weather: the wonderful British weather has so much to offer us: from sunburn and dehydration to a thorough soaking and wind-chill.
-Make sure you carry (and wear) appropriate clothing, and apply (and re-apply) suitable sun protection.
-You should also carry, and drink, water: although a car meets us where possible, don't rely on drinks being available.
+Make sure you carry (and wear) appropriate clothing and apply (and re-apply) suitable sun protection.
+You should also carry, and drink, water: although a car meets us where possible, don't rely on drinks being available on every section of the day's walk.

 Keep your eyes open: it's all too easy to get engrossed in conversation or thought and to trip over uneven terrain.
 It's painful and embarrassing.
 Also, watch out for the orange arrows that mark our way: in broad terms, you should always be able to see at least one ahead of you.
-If you don't see any arrows, don't carry on regardless, double check everything and if necessary retrace your steps to ensure you are on the right path.
+If you don't see any arrows, don't carry on regardless, double check everything and, if necessary, retrace your steps to ensure you are on the right path.

-Keep your ears open too: if you like to listen to music through headphones when walking, make sure you can still hear what's going on around you-traffic noise or other pilgrims trying to attract your attention.
+Keep your ears open too: if you like to listen to music through headphones when walking, make sure you can still hear what's going on around you - traffic noise or other pilgrims trying to attract your attention.

-Stay in Touch: make sure you have the route cards and the key contact phone numbers with you at all times.
+Stay in Touch: make sure you have the route cards, and the key contact phone numbers, with you at all times.
 If you are helping with the front or back marking, make sure that at least one person in the group has a mobile phone (turned on) and that the number is known to the support team.

 To look after yourself & others, please follow the route indicated by the arrows.
 Be aware that the pilgrim in front may have missed an arrow showing a change of direction.
 If so, please tell them - Loudly.

 Always allow the front markers 10 to 15 minutes to get ahead and mark the route clearly.
 If you get close, please wait and allow them to get ahead again.
 Remember to carry the alternative transport sheet and route cards.
+The drinks car will have a daily register.
+For your safety please tick against your name so the organisers know that you have stopped at the Drinks Car.

 Always inform the Drinks Car should you decide to take an alternative way.
 If you have cold symptoms, keep it to yourself.
-Should an accident happen: ask for help from the nearest

-Pilgrim.
-If the problem prevents you walking farther, ring the Coordinator.
+Should an accident happen: ask for help from the nearest Pilgrim.
+If the problem prevents you walking any further, ring the Co-ordinator.
 Assistance in travelling to the next hall will be arranged a.s.a.p.

-If the accident is serious, call the emergency services and also inform the Coordinator.
+If the accident is serious, call the emergency services, and, also inform the Coordinator.

 The Support Car's primary role is one of safety, in case of a real emergency; it's not a taxi service for tired pilgrims.
-If you need to drop out, use public transport.
+If you need to drop out, inform the drinks car and use public transport.
 When there is no public transport the support car may, at the driver's discretion, take you to the nearest bus stop.

-Boots Off!
+BOOTS OFF!
 To keep sleeping areas clean, always remove boots before entering the hall and do not put them on again until leaving the premises.